AntonioTeixeiraTR/AIX_UNDER_X86/README.md

 ## 3 -  Create a file to be the DISK of your AIX system

-qemu-img create -f  qcow2  hdisk0.qcow2  20G
+root@host:/dir#qemu-img create -f  qcow2  hdisk0.qcow2  20G

 ## 4 - CREATE the AIX VM using the qemu binary
 ### Remember to change cpu, memory and file names to the ones you specified

-qemu-system-ppc64 -cpu POWER9 -smp 4 \
+root@host:/dir#qemu-system-ppc64 -cpu POWER9 -smp 4 \
 -M pseries,ic-mode=xics -m 16384 -serial stdio \
 -drive file=hdisk0.qcow2,if=none,id=drive-virtio-disk0 \
 -device virtio-scsi-pci,id=scsi \